compliance

 Appointing a European “Responsible Person”

-One of the key steps is to appointing a what is known in the EU lingo as a “Responsible Person”.
-This requirement is for EU based businesses, and also businesses selling to the EU.
+A key step is appointing what the EU calls a “Responsible Person”.
+This requirement applies to EU-based businesses, and also to businesses selling to the EU.

-If you are not based in the EU, it’s important to note that you cannot act as the responsible person for your products.
+If you are not based in the EU, keep in mind that you cannot act as the responsible person for your products.
 If you intend to sell directly to EU consumers, you must find an authorised representative to act on your behalf.

 What does a Responsible Person do?